swapnilbotu/gemini_quizify/README.md

 To run the Quiz Builder:

 1. Install the necessary dependencies listed in `requirements.txt`.
-2. In task 10 run the Streamlit application by executing `streamlit run xxx.py` in the terminal where xxx is the name of the py file you want to run.
+2. Run the Streamlit application by executing `streamlit run xxx.py` in the terminal where xxx is the name of the py file you want to run.
+In this case it would likely be `streamlit run task_10.py`
 3. Follow the instructions provided in the user interface to interact with the Quiz Builder.

 ## Contributers